-Data source V-Dem Original variable v2stcritapparm Name in dataset V_42_05 Definition Question: To what extent are appointment decisions in the armed forces based on personal or political connections or alternatively based on skills and merit?
-Responses: o: All appointment decisions in the armed forces are based on personal or political connections.
+Data source V-Dem Original variable v2stcritapparm Name in dataset v_42_05 Definition Question: To what extent are appointment decisions in the armed forces based on personal or political connections or alternatively based on skills and merit?
+Responses: 0: All appointment decisions in the armed forces are based on personal or political connections.
 None are based on skills and merit.
 1: Most appointment decisions in the armed forces are based on personal or political connections.
 Only a few are based on skills and merit.
 2: Approximately half of the appointment decisions in the armed forces are based on personal or political connections.
 Approximately half are based on skills and merit.
 3: Only few of the appointment decisions in the armed forces are based on personal or political connections.
 Most are based on skills and merit.
 4: None of the appointment decisions in the armed forces are based on personal or political connections.
 All are based on skills and merit.
 Clarification Appointment decisions include hiring, firing and promotions in the armed forces.
 Note that the question refers to the typical de facto (rather than de jure) situation obtaining in the armed forces.
-If there are large differences between different branches of the armed forces or between top and lower level ranks please try to consider the average when answering the question.
+If there are large dilerences between dilerent branches of the armed forces or between top and lower level ranks please try to consider the average when answering the question.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 4.
 Impartial Administration 4.2.
 Predictable enforcement Aggregation IRT to construct subattribute 4.2.
 Predictable enforcement.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered to the condition of the condi

-Bureaucratic quality (v\42\06)
+Bureaucratic quality (v_42_06)